The Essential Documents You Need to Start Your Private Practice

 4. Client Intake Questionnaire

 The Client Intake Form is where you gather all the basics: contact info, medical history, therapy goals, and anything else you need to know to start working with your client.
+It’s also an essential part of managing medical records and integrating data into your EHR systems or electronic health record (EHR) software.

 Why It Matters: